Contact Us: 01480 412233

 The prevailing safety standards for medical use is the IEC/EN 60601 standard.
 It is a widely accepted benchmark for medical electrical equipment, and for many countries compliance with the standard is a basic requirement for regulatory

 Means of protection are mostly self-explanatory: they are any means to isolate either patients or operators from the risks of electric shock.

 MOOP or MOPP?

 These are known as MDs (medical devices).
-Devices that aren’t used close to patients are known as an in vitro diagnostic medical devices (IVDs),
+Devices that aren’t used close to patients are known as in vitro diagnostic medical devices (IVDs),

 IVDs are required to meet some level of means of operator protection (MOOP).
 For most devices adhering to the standard IEC 62368-1, gaining 1xMOOP shouldn’t be too difficult.

 MOOP classified power systems can be cheaper design, but the added cost of avoiding all patient contact – even accidental – may outweigh the benefits of opting for the lower safety standard.

 If the system requires a 2xMOPP, this is the most stringent standard so far: with an isolation of 4000Vac, a creepage of 8mm and double insulation.
 It is a 2xMOPP compliance that provides the highest level of safety in a medical device.

-This AC/DC Power Supply features a silent fanless design with 100% natural convention cooling.
+This AC/DC Power Supply features a fanless design with 100% natural convention cooling.
 There are no vibrations or noise produced by this power component, making it ideal for sensitive applications.